Compassionate Newborn Services at UPMC

 Your baby's Social Security card is also mailed to your home.
-The birth certificate will arrive in three months and the social security card should arrive about a week later.
-If you move, please make sure to fill out a change of address card at the post office to ensure that you receive the certificate.
+The birth certificate will arrive in three months and the Social Security card should arrive about a week later.
+If you move, make sure to fill out a change of address card at the post office to ensure that you receive the certificate.

 When a child is born, a unit clerk provides the newborn's mother and father with an opportunity to complete a form acknowledging paternity.
 This form must be signed by both parents.
 The unit clerk sends it to the Department of Public Welfare.
 Each of the birth parents receives a copy.

-Providers at UPMC Susquehanna provide exceptional newborn care in Williamsport and Wellsboro, PA, and the surrounding areas.
+Providers at UPMC provide exceptional newborn care in Williamsport and Wellsboro, PA, and the surrounding areas.